tnightengale/dbt-meta-testing/README.md

 ```

 ### required_docs ([source](macros/required_tests.sql))
 Validates that models meet the `+required_docs` configurations applied in `dbt_project.yml`.

-Can be used as a `run-operation` early in the CI/CD pipeline.
+Typically used only as a `run-operation` in a CI pipeline.

 Usage:
 ```